Grants to States for Operation of Offices of Rural Health (93.913)

 Credentials/Documentation

-Preapplication coordination is not required.
-This program is subject to the provisions of E.O.
+Preapplication coordination is required.
+This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process which the State requires to be followed in applying for assistance if the State has selected the program for review.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+An applicant should consult the office or official designated as the single point of contact in his or her state for more information on the process the state requires to be followed in applying for assistance, if the state has selected the program for review

 Application Procedure